 Deductibility of Real Estate Rental Losses

 Passive losses from activities in which you did not materially participate usually cannot be deducted from nonpassive income — active (earned from work) or portfolio income.
 Many taxpayers, who are not real estate professionals or active participants in the real estate business, supplement their income with real estate rentals.
-As a passive loss, rental losses would not be deductible against nonpassive income, but there is an exception for rental income, where up to $25,000 of rental losses can be deducted against active or portfolio income.
+As a passive loss, rental losses are not deductible against nonpassive income, but there is an exception for rental income, where up to $25,000 of rental losses can be deducted against active or portfolio income.

 The $25,000 allowance applies only to real estate rentals — not for the rental of personal property.
 Furthermore, the real estate rentals cannot include the type of rentals that the tax code specifies as active businesses, such as renting out a vacation home.
 Although trusts do not qualify for the $25,000 allowance, an estate may if the decedent actively participated in the operation, in which case the estate is treated as an active participant for 2 years after the death of the decedent.

-The $25,000 non-passive deduction allowance is reduced by 50% of your modified adjusted gross income (MAGI) that exceeds $100,000.
+The $25,000 non-passive deduction allowance is reduced by 50% of modified adjusted gross income (MAGI) over $100,000.
 Hence, it is phased out completely at $150,000.
 A married couple filing separately is not eligible for the $25,000 loss allowance unless they lived apart during the entire tax year, in which case, each spouse is entitled to half of the allowance: $12,500, but this amount is phased out by 50% of the MAGI over $50,000.
 Hence, the allowance phases out completely when the taxpayer's MAGI equals $75,000 or more.

 In addition to adjusted gross income, MAGI includes: